Updated: Oct 8

 Other info to include on labels: calibration date, initials of person who performed the calibration, company who performed the calibration, calibrated ranges, accuracy, other limits.

 By making sure you’re meeting all of the ISO/IEC 17025:2017 requirements, you’re on your way to better measurements, fewer audit findings, and happier customers.
 By reducing and controlling risk, you reduce and control costs.
 This will save you money.

 Want to save more money?
-Contact me and set up a consultation.
 Let Heather Wade Group, LLC be your first choice quality solution to your measurement equipment headaches.